 It is normal for your growing child to be moody or somewhat irritable as he or she moves through adolescence.
-But symptoms of prolonged sadness or irritability and a loss of pleasure in activities the child once enjoyed can indicate depression.
+But symptoms of prolonged sadness or irritability and a loss of pleasure in activities the child enjoyed before can point to depression.
 Depression is not a normal part of growing up.
 Deciding whether your child's behavior is normal or a symptom of depression can be difficult.

 Your child may need to be evaluated for depression if he or she:

-Most children will experience some unexplained sadness or boredom on occasion.
-Asking your child a few questions about how he or she is feeling overall may help identify mild or moderate depression, which is more difficult to recognize than symptoms of major depression.
+Most children will experience some unexplained sadness or boredom now and then.
+Asking your child a few questions about how he or she is feeling overall may help identify mild or moderate depression, which is more difficult to recognize than symptoms of severe depression.
 Some examples of questions to ask your child to help you decide if your child needs to see a health professional for possible depression might include:

 While questions such as these will not diagnose depression, they can open the doors of communication with your child and help you decide whether your child needs to be further assessed by a health professional.